 The Starbucks Supply Chain Transformation

-- Reorganize: In the latter stages of 2008, the company took an important step to simplify and centralize their previously fragmented supply chain.
+In the latter stages of 2008, the company took an important step to simplify and centralize its previously fragmented supply chain.
 The team reorganized it so that every role fell into one of four basic functional groups: plan, source, make, and deliver.

-- Future capabilities: With systems established to ensure supply chain execution in the present and into the near future, the company began a process of taking particular care to hire only the best talent available to replenish its supply chain leadership team.
+With systems established to ensure supply chain execution in the present and into the near future, the company began a process of taking particular care to hire only the best talent available to replenish its supply chain, leadership team.
 The company also committed itself to onboard training for existing staff.

 The results of the transformation were laudable.
-In each of the two subsequent years, it reduced supply chain cost by a half billion dollars.
-In ensuing years, Starbucks continues to make strides, guaranteeing 100 percent Fair Trade coffee, pursuing sustainability goals and establishing its collaborative Coffee and Farmer Equality program (C.A.F.Eu.) with coffee growers.
+In each of the two subsequent years, it reduced supply chain cost by a half-billion dollars.
+In the ensuing years, Starbucks continues to make strides, guaranteeing 100 percent Fair Trade coffee, pursuing sustainability goals, and establishing its collaborative Coffee and Farmer Equality program (C.A.F.Eu.) with coffee growers.
 It also continues to adopt technology with an eye to improving customer experience, such as through online ordering, as well as supporting other digital innovation at its new megastores.

-Know your costs first, and then act: Do you have a grasp of the cost drivers for the goods or materials you buy or the cost drivers for the goods or services you offer?
-In the case of Starbucks, they built “should cost” models to better understand input costing, them, allowing them to strike better deals.
-As a smaller business you may be more of a price "taker" than a price maker, but by understanding cost structure, you may discover new opportunities.
+Do you have a grasp of the cost drivers for the goods or materials you buy or the cost drivers for the goods or services you offer?
+In the case of Starbucks, they built “should cost” models to better understand input costing, allowing them to strike better deals.
+As a smaller business, you may be more of a price "taker" than a price maker, but by understanding cost structure, you may discover new opportunities.
 For example, is there a possibility to negotiate a better freight rate if you can expedite faster unloading at your dock, or take delivery at a different time of day?
 Instead of shipping out all parcels by courier service, how about switching to cheaper LTL for the full pallet shipments?

-Commit to sustainability: Starbucks has found a healthy mix between sustainability aspirations and profitability.
+Starbucks has found a healthy mix of sustainability aspirations and profitability.
 It has made strides all along its supply chain, from farms and its distribution network to its retail outlets.
-It believes that customers and employees alike will resonate with its values and support it.
+It believes that customers and employees alike will resonate with their values and support it.
 Think about how you can you make your supply chain greener through such steps as a reduction of energy usage in your store, achieving LEED certification in your facility, undertaking the sourcing of certified products, or the elimination of supply chain waste.

-Make your facility your innovation laboratory: At Starbucks’ new megastores, the company is treating them as an innovation laboratory for the other stores in its system.
-Whether you have one business location or several, never lose sight of the importance of systematically supporting innovation, and the opportunities to help improve customer experience as well as reduce costs in the process.
+At Starbucks’ new megastores, the company is treating them as an innovation laboratory for the other stores in its system.
+Whether you have one business location or several, never lose sight of the importance of systematically supporting innovation and the opportunities to help improve the customer experience as well as reduce costs in the process.